basho/riak_kv/docs/Sync-On-Write.md

 The three most common persisted backends - bitcask, eleveldb and leveled - have been updated to support this feature.

 Using a `sync_on_write` bucket property of `one` is complimentary to the [vnode mailbox check feature](https://github.com/basho/riak_kv/pull/1670) added in Riak 2.9.
 The feature allows the size of the vnode queues to influence the choice of coordinator for a PUT.
-Having the coordinator only apply the flush now leads to reduce disk I/O load on nodes that are running slow (and have longer vnode mailbox queues), diverting this overhead and balancing work in the cluster to nodes with more current capacity.
+Having the coordinator only apply the flush now leads to reduce disk I/O load on nodes that are running slow (and have longer vnode mailbox queues), diverting this overhead and balancing work in the cluster to nodes that currently have more available capacity.

 ## Notes on Flushing